 Can be invoked in any Choro Q game if you use a garbage truck, noodle car, or any non racing car body, since your car can be tuned up for the fastest, and the body barely effects anything.

-Teladi Ships in the X series tend toward this trope.
-In particular the capital ships, which appear to have been put together almost entirely from spare parts.
-However they tend to be extremely heavy on the defense.
+Teladi ships in the X-Universe series tend toward this trope; in particular, their capital ships, which appear to have been put together almost entirely from spare parts.
+However, they tend to be extremely heavy on the defense.
 A number of Pirate variants of normal ships also fit.

 In Mass Effect, Shepard has to defend the Normandy from an inspecting Alliance Admiral who invokes this trope, believing it to be an overdesigned, overfunded, waste of Alliance resources that could have been used to build a proper ship.
 Shepard has to point out that the Normandy's stealth-drive allows them to drop infiltration teams, perform reconnaissance and it can run faster than any other ship in the fleet.
 Basically... every reason why it's a Cool Starship!
 This is actually justified in the conversation; the Admiral is thinking in terms of a stand-up fight, and the Normandy cost as much as a Heavy Cruiser (complete with fighter escort) while having only a tiny fraction of the firepower and survivability.